Estimating Treatment Effects Under Bounded Heterogeneity: Details and proofs

 \end{proof}

-\begin{lemma}[Behavior under no overlap] Suppose $X_i$ is generated by saturating discrete covariates as described in Lemma~\ref{lem:discrete partialling out} such that observations can be grouped into $j=1,\dots,k+1$ mutually exclusive groups based on their covariate values.
-Suppose that, for some $j$, observations in group $j$ lack overlap, while overlap holds for all other groups.
-Then the generalized ridge regression coefficient estimator satisfies where $\hat{\beta}_{\text{trim}}$ denotes the long regression estimator computed on the subsample with overlap, i.e. the sample consisting of observations not in group $j$.
+\begin{lemma}[Behavior under no overlap] Let $\mathcal{J}_1$ denote the set of cells with all-treated observations ($d_i=1$ for all $i$ in the cell) and $\mathcal{J}_0$ denote the set of cells with all-untreated observations ($d_i=0$ for all $i$ in the cell).
+Assume overlap holds for all other cells.
+Then the generalized ridge regression estimator satisfies where $\hat{\beta}_{\text{trim}}$ is the long regression estimator computed on the subsample of groups with overlap, i.e., the sample with groups $\{1,\dots,k+1\} \setminus (\mathcal{J}_0 \cup \mathcal{J}_1)$. \end{lemma}